 Most official Labyrinth merchandise was produced around the time the

 movie came out in 1986, and has long been out of print so is no longer

 available.
 Recently however, new Labyrinth products have been made by Henson

 and Lucasfilm, which can be found in stores such as Hot Topic.
 Most feature either the

 - Return to Labyrinth: The Labyrinth

 manga (Japanese style comic book) is the first "official" sequel to

 the Labyrinth story!
-It features a teenage Toby going through the Labyrinth.
+The four books in the series feature a teenage Toby going

 - Notebooks: Notebooks with similar